 Protecting Against Stress & Trauma – Part 2: Research & Practice

-NIJ Research Lessons for Law Enforcement Part 2 of Protecting Against Stress & Trauma: Research & Practice.
+Part 2 of Protecting Against Stress & Trauma: Research & Practice.
 At this Research for the Real World seminar, NIJ brought together law enforcement practitioners and leading researchers in the field of stress to discuss the current research evidence and practical benefits of targeted stress-management interventions and how they can promote officer mental wellness.
 Video run time: 24:58 min.

 In addition, this gathering provided an exploration into what additional research is needed to best support officer health and wellness, potentially highlighting priority areas for future research.